PierreQuentel/minilang/README.md

 are executed if the condition is true / inside the loop / when the function is called.

-Additionaly, a 4th sign `->` is used to exit from a loop or return a value from a function.
+Additionaly, a 4th sign `->` is used to exit from a loop or return from a function.

 condition